-On taking Roberts outside, Constable Evans finds himself in a quandary.
-Coming down the road he spots an ‘escaped lunatic’, and as he can not leave his prisoner, he adopts a little subterfuge.
+On taking Roberts outside Constable Evans finds himself in a quandary.
+Coming down the road he spots an ‘escaped lunatic’ and as he can not leave his prisoner he adopts a little subterfuge.
 He asks two men nearby to take the ‘man who was mentally deranged’ into the pub for a drink whilst another man communicates with the Mental Hospital authorities.
-Constable Evans then rings Christchurch to inform them of Roberts’ arrest, and two Constables are sent out to assist with bringing Roberts back to town.
+Constable Evans then rings Christchurch to inform them of Roberts’ arrest.
+Two Constables are sent out to assist with bringing Roberts back to town.

-Roberts is found in possession of a six chambered revolver, fully loaded, and a new free-wheel bicycle.
-He had spent the night at the Southern Cross Hotel on the corner of Park road and Moorhouse avenue, having arrived there after ten in the evening and being let out in the morning by the barman at 6 am.
-He had enquired the way to Rangiora, although he rode off on his bike in a different direction.
-Evidently he was trying to set up a false trail.
+Roberts is found in possession of a six-chambered revolver, fully loaded, and a new free-wheel bicycle.
+He had spent the night at the Southern Cross Hotel on the corner of Park road and Moorhouse avenue, having arrived there after ten in the evening and being let out in the morning by the barman at 6 a.m.
+He had inquired the way to Rangiora although he rode off on his bike in a different direction.
+Evidently, he was trying to set up a false trail.

 Missing his ‘best girl’

-Kaiapoi farmer, Oscar Bondwick, had given Roberts a job, and Roberts had arrived at 1.30 pm on the day of the murder.
-Roberts told him he had not told his best girl where he was going to work, and, in view of the anxiety he would suffered, Bondwick lent him his bike to ride into Christchurch.
-Roberts promised to return that night but of course he did not, instead making for Prebbleton.
-He had stopped in to the Prebbleton Hotel for breakfast and was standing at the counter, writing a letter, when he was apprehended by Constable Evans.
+Kaiapoi farmer Oscar Bondwick had given Roberts a job and Roberts had arrived at 1.30 p.m. on the day of the murder.
+Roberts told him he had not told his ‘best girl’ where he was going to work and, given the anxiety, he would suffer, Bondwick lent him his bike to ride into Christchurch.
+Roberts promised to return that night but instead make for Prebbleton.
+He had stopped into the Prebbleton Hotel for breakfast and was apprehended by Constable Evanswas as he stood at the counter, writing a letter.

-Roberts denies point blank that he is the murderer, and makes no statement beyond saying that his name is Williams, and that he is on his way to Kaiapoi.
-He denies all knowledge of the crime and by the time he is placed in the cell at Christchurch, he is despondent and crying.
+Roberts denies point blank that he is the murderer and makes no statement beyond saying that his name is William and that he is on his way to Kaiapoi.
+He denies all knowledge of the crime, and by the time he’s placed in the cell at Christchurch, he is despondent and crying.

 Roberts is examined by Dr Gribben, the Medical Superintendent at Sunnyside Asylum.
-He has special experience in mental diseases at a number of English asylums, and has also been in the service of mental hospitals in New Zealand since 1905.
+He has special experience in mental diseases at several English asylums and has also been in the service of mental hospitals in New Zealand since 1905.
 Roberts tells the doctor that he has been subject to fainting fits since the age of seven.
 He complains of lapses of memory and suffers from impulses to do himself injury.
 He sees pictures on the wall which he can not describe.
-It is possible that Roberts suffers from what the doctors call ‘epileptic insanity’.
+Roberts may suffer from what the doctors call ‘epileptic insanity’.